amake/TinyLisp/README.md

 The activity class is `org.tinylisp.activity.ReplActivity`.

 ## Requirements
-The TinyLisp engine targets Java 7 for Android compatibility.
+The engine, formatter, and CLI executables require Java 8+.

-The Android REPL activity targets API 28 (min API 15).
+The Android REPL activity targets API 32 (min API 15).

-The CLI executables require Java 8+.

 ## Limitations
 - The point is to be small and simple, so many standard commands are missing